waqasbhatti/astrobase/README.md

 - **[varbase](astrobase/varbase.py)**: functions for calculating variability
   indices for light curves, fitting and obtaining Fourier coefficients for use in classifications, and other variability features

+## bls

+This wraps `eebls.f` from Geza Kovacs.
+Extracted from [python-bls](http://github.com/dfm/python-bls) by Daniel Foreman-Mackey, Ruth Angus, and others.
+Used as the BLS implementation by `astrobase.periodbase` functions.
+See its [README](bls/README.md) for details.